juanfran2018/Ofelia-Confinement-Shear-Cell/README.md

 pressure fluctuations could also be registered during an experiment.
 In order to control both the pressure controller and the pressure sensor, a LabView graphical interface was programmed.
-In particular, the pressure sensor was connected to a microcontroller (Arduino).
+In particular, the pressure sensor was connected to a microcontroller (Arduino) and LabView was used for developing the GUI interface.